AquaAuma/FishGlob_data/README.md

 Our full citation policy is described in the [Fishglob_data disclaimer](https://docs.google.com/document/d/1uiEIcUugCf-dOSvio6hB1r8xFf0sm1Ip2IzjbMu9I4o/).
 Briefly, users should cite [Maureaud *et al.* 2021](https://doi.org/10.1111/gcb.15404), [Maureaud *et al.* 2024](https://www.nature.com/articles/s41597-023-02866-w), and relevant primary SBTS sources referenced in the FISHGLOB data files and source data tables of the two Maureaud *et al.* papers.
 Users integrating multiple surveys are encouraged to cite additional studies on data integration.

+### Survey specific guidance
+- **NEUS**: We intentionally do not calculate effort-based columns (cpua or cpue) for the NEUS dataset.
+These values should all be NA.
+There was a change in gear and survey methods for the NEUS survey in 2008/2009.
+The wgt and num values have been adjusted in order to account for this change using conversion factors.
+Additionally, the trawl footprint (area_swept) has been standardized at 0.0384 km^2.
+However, haul duration (haul_dur) has not been adjusted.
+We did not calculate wgt_cpua or wgt_cpue values, as we want to make sure that care is taken to ensure a haul is a standard duration haul before calculating the effort based metrics.
+To calculate effort based metrics, we recommend: 1) removing hauls with haul_dur outside of a specified range (i.e., +/- 5 min of intended haul duration which was 30 min before 2009 and 20 minutes after 2009), and finally, 3) calculating effort metrics by dividing by 0.0384 km^2 or by 0.5 hr (all species observations calibrated to standard pre 2009 half hour tow).

 ### :warning: Important updates :warning:

 > **5/06/2024**: A warning about CSVs